GerHobbelt/owemdjee/README.md

     - ~~[cgohlke::imagecodecs](https://github.com/cgohlke/imagecodecs) (*not included; see also DICOM slot above*)~~
     - [image formats (visual) quality comparison](https://eclipseo.github.io/image-comparison-web/) (*not included*)

-- Monte Carlo simulations, LDA, keyword inference/extraction, etc.
+- **Monte Carlo simulations, LDA, keyword inference/extraction, etc.**

+	- [gibbs-lda](../gibbs-lda): modified GibbsLDA++: A C/C++ Implementation of Latent Dirichlet Allocation by by Xuan-Hieu Phan and Cam-Tu Nguyen.
     - [lda-bigartm](./lda-bigartm)
     - [lda-Familia](./lda-Familia)
     - [lda](./lda) -- variational EM for latent Dirichlet allocation (LDA), David Blei et al
+	- [lda-3-variants](../lda-3-variants): three modified open source versions of LDA with collapsed Gibbs Sampling: GibbsLDA++, ompi-lda and online_twitter_lda.
     - [LightLDA](./LightLDA)
     - [mcmc](./mcmc) -- Monte Carlo
     - [mmc](./mmc) -- Monte Carlo
+	- [multiverso](../multiverso): a parameter server based framework for training machine learning models on big data with numbers of machines.
+It is currently a standard C++ library and provides a series of friendly programming interfaces.
+Now machine learning researchers and practitioners do not need to worry about the system routine issues such as distributed model storage and operation, inter-process and inter-thread communication, multi-threading management, and so on.
+Instead, they are able to focus on the core machine learning logics: data, model, and training.
+    - [ncnn](./ncnn) -- high-performance neural network inference computing framework optimized for mobile platforms (i.e. small footprint)
     - [OptimizationTemplateLibrary](./OptimizationTemplateLibrary) -- Optimization Template Library (OTL)
     - [pcg-c-random](./pcg-c-random) -- fast random generators
-    - [ncnn](./ncnn) -- high-performance neural network inference computing framework optimized for mobile platforms (i.e. small footprint)
+	- [randen](../randen): What if we could default to attack-resistant random generators without excessive CPU cost?
+We introduce 'Randen', a new generator with security guarantees; it outperforms MT19937, pcg64_c32, Philox, ISAAC and ChaCha8 in real-world benchmarks.
+This is made possible by AES hardware acceleration and a large Feistel permutation.

-    + text tokenization (as a preprocessing step for LDA et al):
+    - **text tokenization** (as a preprocessing step for LDA et al):
         + [sentencepiece](./sentencepiece) -- text tokenization
         + [sentence-tokenizer](./sentence-tokenizer) -- text tokenization
         + [you-token-to-me](./you-token-to-me) -- text tokenization